 Once the nations of Israel's debt to the law covenant was paid, we were redeemed.
 This was the good news, or the gospel.
 Only then could the new covenant promise made to Abraham come into force being fulfilled by Christ with the coming of the Spirit of God on Pentecost. "... that to the nations [of Israel] the blessing of Abraham may come in Christ Jesus, that the promise of the Spirit we may receive through the faith."
 [Gal.
 3:14, YLT, correctly translates the Greek ethnos here as nations meaning Abraham's seed, the nations of the House of Israel in this age, rather than gentiles or heathens; again, see the Feature article, Moving Forward].
 Therefore, at best the KJV New Testament title page should be placed after the gospels and before the book of Acts.
 [Read Acts 1].
 This one page effectively has divided and conquered Christianity, separating us from the truth of our ancestry.
 Blind to this knowledge, we ask why rather than how.
 "Why is Christ fulfilling all that Old Testament stuff?"

-Also, Christ's reference to that which was written concerning him in the "Law of Moses," rather than using to the more inclusive phrase, the Book of the Law, places the emphasis of Christ's life on the law covenant made with all the children of Israel beginning in Exodus.
+Also, Christ's reference to that which was written concerning him in the "Law of Moses," rather than using to the more inclusive phrase, the Book of the Law, the first five books of the Old Testament, places the emphasis of Christ's life on the law covenant made with all the children of Israel beginning in Exodus.
 [See Acts 13:39].
 In effect, Christ separates the Book of Genesis, Abraham's covenant, from the Law of Moses, which together make up the Book of the Law.1

 The Old Testament, therefore, is a written family account that provides the context lacking in Christianity with just the New Testament.
 It helps us put into perspective our current day events and our rightful place in Biblical prophecy as we can see from the flow chart below.
 Because of our ignorance concerning our Biblical ancestry, Christianity today has become a theological orphan.
 Lacking our historical continuity and current day context, more people are turning to atheism and away from what has become ritualistic, irrelevant Churchianity observing heathen practices or are seeking Eastern religions for meaningful answers about life.
 [See the Feature article, Easter, Babylon And The Antichrist].